Do you have just one day in Helsinki, visiting the city on a cruise? Here’s how to make the best of your day in Finland’s capital.

 To help you on your way, here’s a map of my Helsinki walking tour.
 Zoom and scroll on this map to pick out the walking route if necessary.

-Now, let’s take a look at the Helsinki highlights that it covers.
+Now, let’s take a look at the Helsinki highlights that this walking tour covers.

 Kuappatori (market square)